 Spasms typically occur every few seconds for a minute or two.
-Episodes of eyelid twitching are unpredictable as the twitch may occur off and on for several days.
+Episodes of eyelid twitching are unpredictable as the twitch may occur intermittently for several days.
 Then, you may not experience any twitching for weeks or even months.
 The twitches are painless and harmless, but they may bother you.
 Most spasms will resolve on their own without the need for treatment.
 In rare cases, eyelid spasms may be an early warning sign of a chronic movement disorder, especially if other facial twitches or uncontrollable movements accompany the spasms.

 What Are the Types of Eye Lid Twitches?